nikitavoloboev/data/focusing/rules.md

 - Spend time on phone mindfully.
 Read & be proactive.

 ## SnippetsLab
-- Lowercase and prefix all snippets.
-Notes uppercased.
 - Upload all non personal snippets as Gists.
 - Create smart group for each new prefix I add.
 - Add correct language syntax to every snippet.